Liver is nature's true superfood.

 Copper is a component of many enzymes and is needed to produce red and white blood cells.

-Zinc's major function of zinc in human metabolism is as a cofactor for numerous enzymes.
+Zinc's major function of in human metabolism is as a cofactor for numerous enzymes.
 Zinc has a key role as a catalyst in a wide range of reactions.
-It is directly or indirectly involved in the major metabolic pathways concerned with protein, lipid, carbohydrate and energy metabolism and is also essential for cell division and, therefore, for growth and tissue repair and for normal reproductive development.
-In addition, zinc is required for the functioning of the immune system and in the structure and function of the skin, and hence plays a vital role in wound healing.
+It is directly or indirectly involved in the major metabolic pathways concerned with protein, lipid, carbohydrate and energy metabolism.
+It is also essential for cell division and for growth and tissue repair and for normal reproductive development.
+In addition, zinc is required for the functioning of the immune system and in the structure and function of the skin hence playing a vital role in wound healing.

 Ok, hopefully we've convinced you, but how much should you eat?

-A good recommendation for liver is one 100-gram serving of beef, lamb, bison or duck liver (about 4 ounces) once or twice a week, providing about 50,000 IU vitamin A per serving.
+A good recommendation for liver is one 100-gram serving of beef, lamb or duck liver (about 4 ounces) once or twice a week, providing about 50,000 IU vitamin A per serving.
 Chicken liver, which is lower in vitamin A, may be consumed a little more frequently if desired.